PARP inhibitor: Mechanism of action

 Drugs that inhibit PARP1 cause multiple double strand breaks to form in this way, and in tumours with BRCA1, BRCA2 or PALB2 mutations, these double strand breaks cannot be efficiently repaired, leading to the death of the cells.
-Normal cells that don't replicate their DNA as often as cancer cells, and that lack any mutated BRCA1 or BRCA2 still have homologous repair operating, which allows them to survive the inhibition of PARP.
+Normal cells that do not replicate their DNA as often as cancer cells, and that lack any mutated BRCA1 or BRCA2 still have homologous repair operating, which allows them to survive the inhibition of PARP.

 PARP inhibitors lead to trapping of PARP proteins on DNA in addition to blocking their catalytic action.
 This interferes with replication, causing cell death preferentially in cancer cells, which grow faster than non-cancerous cells.

 Some cancer cells that lack the tumor suppressor PTEN may be sensitive to PARP inhibitors because of downregulation of Rad51, a critical homologous recombination component, although other data suggest PTEN may not regulate Rad51.
 Hence PARP inhibitors may be effective against many PTEN-defective tumours (e.g. some aggressive prostate cancers).

 Cancer cells that are low in oxygen (e.g. in fast growing tumors) are sensitive to PARP inhibitors.

 Excessive PARP-1 activity may exacerbate the pathogenesis of stroke, myocardial infarction, neurodegeneration, and a number of other disease conditions due to excessive inflammation.
 Thus, reduction of inflammation by PARP-1 inhibition can mitigate these conditions.
 PARP inhibitors such as olaparib, under experimental conditions, appear to be beneficial in limiting atrial fibrillation and other DNA damage associated cardiovascular diseases.

+Adverse effects and contraindications

+Side effects of PARP inhibitor treatment for cancer may include neutropenia, and a risk of anaemia.
+People who take this medication also commonly report fatigue.
+The toxicity profile of PARP inhibitors when treating cancer has not been found to be more serious than chemotherapy agents, however, further research is needed to understand the effects of this medication on quality of life after treatment.

+When combining PARP inhibitor treatment with concurrent chemotherapy, the risk of more serious side effects or adverse effects is thought to increase from 45% (chemotherapy alone) to 51% (chemotherapy plus PARP inhibitor therapy).